 Running jobs

-The primary method to run a job via Slurm is by utilizing the command srun
+One way of running a job via Slurm is by utilizing the srun

-.
-Let's try launching a job on a compute node:
+command.
+Let's try to launch a job on a compute node:

 srun hostname